Polyfolds: A First and Second Look: Strong bundles and Fredholm sections

 \subsection{M-polyfold bundles}

-The preliminary notion of a bundle over an M-polyfold in Definition~\ref{def:prelim}~(ii) is refined by restriction to the following local models -- a generalization of trivial bundles over open subsets in a Banach space, which form the local models for Banach bundles.
+The preliminary notion of a bundle over an M-polyfold in Definition \ref{def:prelim}~(ii) is refined by the restriction to the following local models.
+These models generalize the classical notion of a local model for a Banach bundle, which we recall are trivial bundles over open subsets in a Banach space.

 \begin{definition} Let $\cO\subset [0,\infty)^k\times\E$ be an sc-retract with corners in the sense of Definition~\ref{def:neat}, and let $\F$ be an sc-Banach space.
 Then a {\bf sc-bundle retract} over $\cO$ in $\F$ is a family of subspaces $(\cR_p \subset \F)_{p\in\cO}$ that are scale smoothly parametrized by $p\in\cO$ in the following sense: There exists a {\bf sc-retraction of bundle type},